EXTRADEEN/My-second-repository/init_files_variables_and_expansions/README.md

-12-combinations - is a script that prints all possible combinations of two leeters, except "oo" 13-print_float - is a script that prints a nuber with two decimal places, followed by a new line 14-decimal_to_hexadecimal - is a script that converts a number from base 10 to base 16
+12-combinations - is a script that prints all possible combinations of two leeters, except "oo" 13-print_float - is a script that prints a nuber with two decimal places, followed by a new line 14-decimal_to_hexadecimal - is a script that converts a number from base 10 to base 16 15-rot13 - is a script that encodes and decodes text using rot13 encryption.Assume ASCII